 Here’s a tweet template you can use:

 I just followed one of my favorite authors [NAME or TWITTER HANDLE] on BookBub!
-Follow [HIM/HER] to get new release & discount alerts – http://bit.ly/[LINK]
+Follow [HIM/HER/THEM] to get new release & discount alerts – http://bit.ly/[LINK]

 Once you have a ClicktoTweet link, you can add this link to your BookBub Author Profile.
 Hopefully some of your new followers will be inclined to spread the word!
 Julianne MacLean added one of these ClicktoTweet links to her BookBub Author Profile.